cesarsiguencia/save-my-notes/README.md

 Technologies used in the application are Express and the writeFile module provided by NodeJS.

-To run, use the heroku link below or download the application, run 'npm i' in the command line, then run 'npm start' and load the browser to http://localhost:3002
+To run, use the Render link below or download the application, run 'npm i' in the command line, then run 'npm start' and load the browser to http://localhost:3002

 ### List of API routes built